visciang/exql/README.md

 > No Ecto, just Postgrex please!
 > No down script, we go only up!

-Define your ordered list of SQL migrations under `priv/migrations/*.sql` and add `ExqlMigration.Task` to you app supervisor.
+Define your ordered list of SQL migrations under `priv/migrations/*.sql` and add `ExqlMigration.Migration` to you app supervisor.
 The migration task will execute the `*.sql` scripts not already applied to the target DB.
 The execution order follows the scripts filename alphabetic order.

-If a migration script fails, the `ExqlMigration.Task` executor stops the application.
+If a migration script fails, the `ExqlMigration.Migration` executor stops the application.

 ## Multi instance deployment safety